Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 10/8/2021 Release

+This was a web only release with a few changes for the standard report.

+#### Features
+**Open IOCs and NCIs are now ordered by date and then code in ascending order.

+**The additional inspection log for milestone visits has been moved to the end of the field notes section.
+The field notes have been broken into two columns for a less crowded look.

 ## 09/30/2021 Release

 #### Notes